humanasauladevelopment/humanas-site/humanas-website/README.md

 The project can be deployed to any static hosting provider (Netlify, Vercel, GitHub Pages, etc.).

+### Generic static hosting

 1. Run `npm run build`.
 2. Upload the contents of the `dist/` folder to your hosting provider.

+### Vercel

+1. Push the repository to GitHub/GitLab/Bitbucket and import it on Vercel.
+2. When prompted for the project root, select `humanas-website/`.
+3. Use the defaults provided in `vercel.json` (build command `npm run build`, output directory `dist/`).
+   O arquivo também aplica um rewrite para que o React Router funcione em rotas internas.
+4. Deploy.
+Subsequent pushes to the default branch will trigger automatic redeploys.

 ## Support